 We all need a cover-up and it can come in many, many forms.
 Cardigans, ponchos, pashminas, shrugs and so on – but we all need at least one.

 Anything that is loose and skims the body is good, as it is not all about keeping warm.
 Again it can either dress up an outfit or keep it casual and low key.
-You can get evening ponchos with diamante stones all over them or ones with fringes and others that look like you just came off the prairies!
+You can get evening ponchos with diamante stones all over them and others that look like you just came off the prairies!
 All are fabulous.

 The same goes, as far as casual or evening goes, with all the other options.
 Cover-ups are probably the most versatile and fun garments to have – you can wear them anywhere and you will always look stylish and fabulous.